ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - [Gregory M. Kapfhammer](https://www.gregorykapfhammer.com/)
 - [Douglas Luman](https://www.douglasjluman.com/)

+If you are enrolled in `DOUBL 610` you may have a first-reader who is not in the above list of course instructors.

 ## Course Schedule

 - **Week One: January 16 - January 20**: Revise Chapters 1 and 2 from CMPSC 610,